MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-model-in-flow.md

 Congratulations—you have created a flow that leverages a prediction AI Builder model.
 Select **Save** on the top right, and then select **Test** to try out your flow.

-To learn more about the triggers and actions, go to the [Get started with Microsoft Power Automate](/flow/getting-started) topic.
+To learn more about the triggers and actions, go to the [Get started with Power Automate](/flow/getting-started) topic.

 ### Related topic